gtfunes/htpc-download-box/README.md

 I'm assuming you have some basic knowledge of Linux and Docker.
 A general-purpose `docker-compose` file is maintained in this repo [here](https://github.com/sebgl/htpc-download-box/blob/master/docker-compose.yml).

 The stack is not really plug-and-play.
 You'll see that manual human configuration is required for most of these tools.
 Configuration is not fully automated (yet?), but is persisted on reboot.
-Some steps also depend on external accounts that you need to set up yourself (usenet indexers, torrent indexers, vpn server, plex account, etc.).
+Some steps also depend on external accounts that you need to set up yourself (torrent indexers, plex account, etc.).
 We'll walk through it.

-Optional steps described below that you may wish to skip:

-- Using a VPN server for Deluge incoming/outgoing traffic.
-- Using newsgroups (Usenet): you can skip NZBGet installation and all related Sonarr/Radarr indexers configuration if you wish to use bittorrent only.

 ### Install docker and docker-compose